 Upon accepting this office three years ago, I did so with the full realization of the confusion that I found.
-Mismanagement and inefficiency were so prevalent that it has taken all this time to put the affairs in workable condition.
+Mismanagement and inefficlency were so prevalent that it has taken all this time to put the affairs in workable condition.
 By personal financing, and much planning and thought, the Commandery-in-Chief was spared embarrassment.

-I have had to invest a sizable amount in supplies, particularly dur, I have had to invest a sizable and on strategic metals, our badge ing the past year.
+I have had to invest a sizable amount in supplies, particularly dur I have had to invest a size of a metal on a strategic metals, our badge ing the past year.
 Due to the restriction on strategic metals, our badge ing the past year.
-Due to the restriction for a couple of badge manufacturer informed me to order sufficient for a couple of year, anticipate any great expense for manufacturer informed life to still the still which I have done.
-I campo and for that reason, our financial condition will in the near future, and for that reason, our financial condition will efit.

-At our Encampment in Boston last year, you did not heed my warn.
-At our Encampment in Boston, it was need my warning, and for that reason more expenditures were authorized than we had income to cover.
-As authorized at Boston, it was necessary to cash \$1,200.00 in U. S. Bonds during the past year.

-with the increased per capita tax (.60c yearly) to take effect with With the increased per capture, if feel that the budget can be balanced for the September, 1951, quarter, if feel that the budget can be balanced for the september, 1951, quarter, with continuing decrease in need for the September, 1991, quarter, with continuing decrease in purchast the immediate future.
-However, with continuing decrease in purchast ing power of the dollar, additional increases must be anticipated ering period from July 1, 1950, to June 30, 1951:
+Due to the restriction sufficient for a couple of year manufacturer informed me to order sufficient any great which I have done.
+I cannot anticipate any great supplies which I have done.
+I callion and for that reason, our financial condition will efit.
+At our Encampment in Boston last year, you did not heed my same At our Encampinent in 200500 and itures were authorized that ing, and for that reason more expenditures were authorized at Boston, it was necessary had income to cover.
+As authorized at Boston, it was necessary as a state of the st with the increased per capita tax (.60c yearly) to take effect with With the increased per output the budget can be balanced for the September, 1951, quarter, I feel that the budget can be balanced for the immediate future.
+However, with continuing decrease in purchas, ing power of the dollar, additional increases must be anticipated

-The following statistical reports will disclose the transactions cov.
+The following statistical reports will disclose the transactions cov. ering period from July 1, 1950, to June 30, 1951: